s4mstruthers/IP_Frequency_Analysis/README.md

-- Extra files folder contains the GeoIP databases, the csv only contains a small sample of it as it has 3.6 million entries.
+- GeoIP files contain the database with the geographic locations of IP's, the csv I just put a sample of it in as its 3.6 million entries which is too large, but this allows you to visualise the data.
+The parquet and the mmdb are zipped but my code is designed for the parquet file.
 - get_heat_map.sh is the shellscript which I used to extract the csv out of the docker container.
 - the part-000 ... csv file is the result of running on the cluster, with the scala code provided.
 - the clusterP scala is just the same code as other scala but using HDFS to access warc and GeoIP.parquet